Radio spectral index from NVSS and TGSS: Observed spectral index

 \section{Observed spectral index}

-We derive the spectral index, $\alpha$, from the measured radio emission at frequencies $\rm \nu_{_{TGSS}}=$150 MHz and $\rm \nu_{_{NVSS}}=$1.4GHz for objects in the TGSS-NVSS common source catalog.
-For each source we compute the observed spectral index as,
+I derive the spectral index, $\alpha$, from the measured radio emission at frequencies $\rm \nu_{_{TGSS}}=$150 MHz and $\rm \nu_{_{NVSS}}=$1.4 GHz for objects in the TGSS-NVSS common source catalogue.
+For each source I compute the observed spectral index as,

 where ${\rm S_{TGSS}}$ and ${\rm S_{TGSS}}$ are, respectively, the flux densities measured by the TGSS and NVSS.
-As we have seen in \S\ref{ssc:th}, thermal emission is negligible and this $\aobs$ is mainly fixed by the synchrotron component.
+As we have seen in Section \ref{ssc:th}, thermal emission is negligible and this $\aobs$ is mainly fixed by the synchrotron component.

-We divide our catalog of common sources in two samples.
-The first low flux (LF) sample contains sources with TGSS and NVSS fluxes below 100 mJy and 20 mJy, respectively\footnote{Note that ${\rm S_{TGSS}}=$ 100 mJy corresponds to ${\rm S_{NVSS}}\approx $ 20 mJy. }.
-The second high flux (HF) sample includes sources above and equal ${\rm S_{TGSS}} =100$ mJy and ${\rm S_{NVSS}}=20$ mJy.
-These flux cuts are imposed such as both samples LF and HF contain roughly 50\% of sources from our common source catalog.
-Furthermore, the LF sample is expected to consists of mostly Fanaroff--Riley type I (FR I) galaxies whereas HF sample suppose to contain almost equal number of FR I and FR II galaxies \citep{Wilman:2008}.
+I divide the catalogue of common source in to two samples.
+The first low flux (LF) density sample contains sources with TGSS and NVSS flux densities below 100 mJy and 20 mJy, respectively\footnote{Note that ${\rm S_{TGSS}}=$ 100 mJy corresponds to ${\rm S_{NVSS}}\approx $ 20 mJy, assuming spectral index $\approx 0.73$. }.
+The second high flux (HF) density sample includes sources above and equal ${\rm S_{TGSS}} =100$ mJy and ${\rm S_{NVSS}}=20$ mJy.
+These flux density cuts are imposed so that both samples LF and HF contain roughly 50\% of sources from common source catalogue.
+We notice from \cite{Wilman:2008} (see figure $4$ therein) simulation that the LF sample is expected to consists of mostly FR I galaxies whereas HF sample supposed to contain almost equal number of FR I and FR II galaxies.
+Furthermore, note that the TGSS ADR1 catalogue is approximately complete above 100 mJy and so the HF sample represents the full radio source population \citep{Intema:2016tgss}.
+The LF sample is increasingly incomplete for lower flux densities.
+Nonetheless, LF sample represents the sources with low flux density.

 The non-thermal radio emission consists mainly of synchrotron emission from jets and lobes.
-The spectral index from systems is not accurately known.
-For jets the spectral index $\alpha_{\rm _{jet}}$ ranges from 0.5 to 0.9 \citep{Bridle:1984} and for lobes it may be anywhere between 0.25 to 1.33 \citep{Kellermann:1966}.
+The spectral index from such systems is not accurately known.
+For jets the spectral index $\alpha_{\rm _{jet}}$ ranges from 0.5 to 0.7 \citep{Laing:2013} and for lobes the nor-thermal emission may be anywhere between 0.5 to 1.33 \citep{Bell:1978,Blandford:1978,Kirk:2000,Lemoine:2003,Kellermann:1966}.
 In general we can not isolate the radio emission from jets and lobes, however, the relative contribution from lobes dominates in large sources.
 For ultra large sources and for continuous energy injection into the lobes, $\alpha_{\rm _{lobes}}$ saturates to the value $\gamma/2$, where $\gamma$ refers to the electrons in the lobes.